GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 The following is a summary of all the programs supplied with *GMT* and a very short description of their purpose.
 For more details, see the individual *UNIX* manual pages or the online web documentation.
-For a listing sorted by program purpose, see Section [sec:purpose].
+For a listing sorted by program purpose, see Section `GMT quick reference`_.

 +-----------------------------------------------------+---------------------------------------------------------------------+
 |                                                     |                                                                     |